chrisgilbertjr/spring/README.md

 __MAC OSX:__ Mac will also be supported once the UNIX build is working.
 You can use Cmake if you like, but i will be adding an xcode project in the future.
 I will also have to update some OpenGL code in order for demos to be ran, so this might take a while longer.

 # Demos
-All demos require at least OpenGL 3.3.
+All demos require at least _OpenGL 3.3_.
 There are a few demos and more will be added over time.
 I will be adding some to showcase the functionality of the engine.
 Demos will be included in seperate MSVC solutions and/or build steps for other platforms.
 The demo API was not intended for realtime use.
 Because of this, the documentation is very sparse.

 __demo controls__:
 __r__: reset the demo